Dina Reviews: The Disney Animated Canon

 • The Aristocats (1970)

-It’s One Hundred and One Dalmatians, but with cats.., and a far less interesting villain… and a less interesting story… and the animation isn’t quite as good… and I’m not quite sure what the point was of that mouse character… but at least we get Phil Harris doing Cat Baloo, and Everybody Wants to Be a Cat is a good song.
+It’s One Hundred and One Dalmatians, but with cats.., and a far less interesting villain… and a less interesting story… and the animation, while still solid, isn’t quite as good… and I’m not quite sure what the point was of that mouse character… but at least we get Phil Harris doing Cat Baloo, and Everybody Wants to Be a Cat is a good song.

 • Robin Hood (1973)